 Significantly increase your savings when you register your RESP for the Canada Education Savings Grant (CESG), which matches 20% of eligible annual contributions up to a maximum of $500 per child per year (the lifetime limit of the basic CESG is $7,200; certain parents may qualify for the additional CESG, but you should consult your own advisor to determine if you qualify)

 Benefits and details

-- Often Tax efficientWithdraw funds for school at your child’s tax rate – which may be lower than yours
+- Often tax efficientFunds withdrawn for educational purposes are taxed at your child’s tax rate – which may be lower than yours

-- Program optionsUse the funds for a variety of education programs
+- Program optionsUse the funds for a variety of education programs in Canada and abroad

 - Start early, save regularlyMaximize the benefits of compounding and dollar cost averaging by starting a regular investment plan